allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 alt="Memory utilization summary" class="medium-image" style="box-shadow: 0 0 4px 0 #D7DBD6;"/>

 The first one presents average memory usage on a worker node, the second one presents overall memory usage among the whole cluster.
 We clearly see that we use around 50% of the memory.
-Bingo, we pay for a memory that we do not use.
+Bingo, we pay for memory that we do not use.

 ### Improving memory utilization